The Coronavirus pandemic has completely changed our lives this year, and we’ve all had to adapt to a completely unfamiliar and new normal.

 If you are comfortable with social media, then why not share your story and reach out to those in similar situations, or motivate those who are seeking help?

 Make sure to keep in contact with family and friends.

 Self-isolation or living alone during these times can be lonely, so make sure to reach out to your support network frequently.

-If you are someone who feels uncomfortable when alone, then try putting on the TV, the music or the radio in the background.
+If you feel uncomfortable when alone, try putting on the TV, the music or the radio in the background.

 If the Coronavirus pandemic is causing you stress or anxiety, then avoid watching the news as this can be triggering.

 Many support groups have moved their sessions going online during the pandemic and this makes them easier than ever to get to.